pypy/pypy.org/posts/2022/03/how-is-pypy-tested.rst

-converted all of them to the new style yet, even though the old style is quite weird: since the ``test_*.py`` files are themselves parsed by Python 2, the tests methods in ``AppTest*`` classes need to be written in the subset of Python 3 that is also valid Python 2 syntax, leading to a lot of confusion.
+converted all of them to the new style yet, even though the old style is quite weird: since the ``test_*.py`` files are themselves parsed by Python 2, the tests methods in ``AppTest*`` classes need to be written in the subset of Python 3 syntax that is also valid Python 2 syntax, leading to a lot of confusion.

 .. _`³`: